CBEP-SoCB/FOCB_WQ_sum/Analysis/Surface_Analysis_Chlorophyll_Trends_Summary.md

 #> [5,] "log25_chl" -0.01151513
 ```

-At least all slopes are negative….
+At least all slopes are negative.

 # Build Graphics